itmalp/itmalp.github.io/README.md

-Developers favourite operating system Linux(UBUNTU) is now available for Web.Thank you Raghvdhingra for the Development support for this proect.
+Developers favourite operating system Linux(UBUNTU) is now available for Web.Thank you Raghvdhingra for the Development support for this project.
 <!-- Test live: https://raghavdhinrga.web.app

 Production build: https://raghavdhingra.com -->